brand logo

 Your screen is too small to display the code.

-We add this new data to our existing list, then use pandas to remove any duplicates or rows with missing data before saving it back to the CSV.
-We also manually add channels we like (like Louis Rossmann) and periodically remove any channels that are inactive or low-quality.
-The process looks something like this:
+We append this data to our existing list, using pandas to remove duplicates and rows with missing data.
+We also manually add channels and periodically prune inactive ones.
+The process looks like this:

 request = service.search().list(